nferrara100/doc-engineer-assignment/README.md

 The goal of this test is to evaluate your ability to:

-1. Create an Algolia search index from a documentation website
+1. Create an Algolia search index from a html pages
 2. Provide a frontend search on top of it
 3. Write a tutorial on how to create such Algolia index